oracle/oci-python-sdk/docs/sdk_behaviors/circuit_breakers.rst

 ..
 Note::
     Some services have enabled circuit breakers for clients by default which would follow the ``oci.circuit_breaker.DEFAULT_CIRCUIT_BREAKER_STRATEGY``.
     This can be overridden using any alternatives mentioned above.
+To know which service clients have circuit breakers enabled, look at the service client's description in the SDK - it will say either that it has circuit breakers enabled by default, or that it does not have circuit breakers enabled by default

 Examples
 --------